City Council — June 2, 2026

 Topics discussed

-Public hearing regarding a petition by National Grid to install a new utility pole on Forest Street near Nevada Avenue.
+A public hearing regarding a petition to install a new utility pole on Forest Street.

-Public hearing regarding a request to install underground conduit and a handhole at 300 Salem Street to upgrade service for a condo.
+A public hearing regarding a private request to install underground conduit at 300 Salem Street.

-A public forum to gather community feedback on the proposed FY2027 budget, which includes significant cuts due to a budget gap following a failed tax override.
+A public hearing to receive community feedback on the proposed FY2027 annual appropriation orders, including proposals for budget cuts to address the gap from the failed tax override.

-The Assistant City Solicitor provided a summary of the legal response to an Open Meeting Law complaint filed by Bruce Friedman regarding an executive session held on May 12, 2026.
+The Solicitor's Office provided a response to a complaint filed by Bruce Friedman regarding an executive session held on May 12, 2026.

 Controversy & dissent